Yellowstone & Grand Teton Itinerary

 Day 6: Lamar Valley / Mammoth Hot Springs / Paradise Valley / Bozeman

-One last opportunity for wolf and bear tracking awaits in the Lamar Valley this morning.
-Back in the northern reaches of the park, we visit Mammoth Hot Springs, where thermal water spills over travertine terraces that have been described as a “cave turned inside out.”
-Heat-loving organisms called thermophiles add distinct colors to the mineral-laden formations.
-We then follow the Yellowstone River through scenic Paradise Valley, with views of the Absaroka and the Gallatin ranges, en route to Bozeman, where we'll recount our adventures over a farewell dinner.
+One last opportunity for wolf and bear tracking awaits in the Lamar Valley this morning before continuing westward to Mammoth Hot Springs on the park's' northern boundary.
+Here, thermal water spills over travertine terraces that have been described as a “cave turned inside out,” with heat-loving organisms called thermophiles adding distinct colors to the mineral-laden formations.
+Exiting the park, we follow the Yellowstone River through the scenic Paradise Valley, flanked by the Absaroka and Gallatin ranges.
+Arriving in Bozeman, we check in to our hotel in the city's historic downtown and recount our adventures over a farewell dinner this evening.

 Day 7: Bozeman / Depart

 Our Yellowstone safari concludes this morning.
-The day is free to enjoy the town of Bozeman, a historic Old West/New West town with a rich mining and trapping heritage.
-The small city boasts 40 individual properties on the National Register of Historic Places.
-Today, its economy is increasingly driven by tourism and technology, and it’s also home to Montana State University.
+The day is free to enjoy Bozeman, a historic Old West/New West town with a rich mining, ranching and trapping heritage.
+The city boasts 40 individual properties on the National Register of Historic Places.
+Today, its thriving economy is increasingly driven by tourism and technology, and it’s also home to Montana State University.
 Bozeman offers a wide range of cultural and outdoor activities.
 A highlight is the Museum of the Rockies, a Smithsonian Affiliate and repository for state and national dinosaur fossils, including Montana's mounted T. rex skeleton.
-When you're ready to depart, complimentary shuttle service is available from the hotel to the airport.
+A transfer to the airport to meet departing flights is included.